fgtclb/typo3-oauth2-server/README.md

 This keypair *must be stored safely* which means outside of the TYPO3 web directory and should be readonly.

+## Configuration

+### Extension settings

+1. Set the paths to your private and public key files.
+2. Set the page id where your felogin form is located.
+The middleware will redirect users to this page.

+### OAuth2 Client

+To provide a *clientId* and *clientSecret* for your application, you need to create a new record "OAuth2 Client" on the root page (id: 0).

 ## Endpoints

 After installation the following endpoints are available and should be set in the 3rd party services: